ArcGIS Blog

 Add a Layer to the Map

-When you find a layer in the Catalog that you want to add to the map,
+When you locate a layer in the Catalog that you want to add to the map, click the Add to map button.

-The layer appears on the map and at the top of the layers pane.
-ProTip: The Add to map button also appears in the Properties pane.
+The Add to map button appears in the Properties pane

 Examples